ruslankiakhin/fullstack-assignment/backend/README.md

 # Task Description

-Your task is to implement an API server with Swagger (python, flask) to replace mock-server from the frontend assignment.
+Your task is to implement an API server with Swagger (python, flask) to replace the `mock-server` from the frontend assignment.

 The server will provide the following endpoints: